Advantages of the Waterfall Methodology

 There is a reasoning amongst some professionals that agile means nimble, flexible, adaptive etc.

-All of which are good attributes for any methodology.
+All of which are great attributes for any methodology.

-Conversely, if you are not ‘agile’ you must be: rigid, slow, fixed, etc.
+Conversely, if you are not ‘agile’ you must therefore be rigid, slow or fixed.

-On the face of these attributes who wouldn’t pick an agile approach compared to a waterfall approach.
+On the face of these attributes, who wouldn’t pick an agile compared to a waterfall approach?

-The waterfall methodology is so described because the stages of a project tend to be sequential rather than iterative.
+The waterfall model or methodology is so described because the stages of a project tend to be sequential rather than iterative, i.e. each phase needs to be completed before the next phase starts.

-In the initiation phase you are understanding the objectives of a project, the scope, costs, benefits and mobilising the team.
+In the initiation phase you are getting to understand the objectives of a project, the scope, costs, benefits and mobilising the team.

-You then progress to the requirements phase where you document and get the users to sign off the user or business requirements.
+You then progress to the requirements phase where you document and secure sign off of the user or business requirements.

 Next, you specify these requirements in more detail, undertake technical design, build, test and then transition into a live service.

-The criticism that is often levelled at waterfall is that users get involved in requirements gathering and specification, but then there is a gap of user involvement until user acceptance testing.
+The criticism that is often levelled at waterfall is that users get involved in requirements gathering and specification, but then there is a lack of user involvement until user acceptance testing.

-In this intervening gap, requirements may change and / or the requirements are misunderstood by the project team.
+In this intervening gap, requirements may change or the outcome could have been misunderstood by the project team.

-The logic then continues that as the business environment is changing at a rapid rate, the requirements are likely to change and, if the users are not involved in the mid-part of the life cycle, changes to requirements are not fed into the project team.
+The logic then follows that as the business environment is changing at a rapid rate, the requirements are likely to change and, if the users are not involved in the mid-part of the life cycle, changes to requirements are not fed through to the project management team.

 This leads to projects being delivered that may meet the original business requirements but no longer reflect what is actually needed.

-There are many situations where the requirements do not change a great deal over time and there is an advantage of defining requirements and specifying these to a low level of detail.
+There are many situations where the requirements do not change a great deal over time and there is an advantage to defining requirements and specifying these to a high level of detail.

-Some project teams are more comfortable with the waterfall approach because – if the requirements are not likely to change – there is more certainty in what is needed to be delivered and it is easier to manage a set of sequential phases.
+Some project teams are more comfortable with the waterfall approach because – if the requirements are not likely to change – there is more certainty in what needs to be delivered and it is more efficient to manage a set of sequential phases.

-There are a number of situations when a waterfall approach is ideally suited.
+Different projects require different approaches, and there are a number of situations when the waterfall approach is ideal.

 These include: